Bethlehem Steel: Late 20th century

-21st century operations, bankruptcy, & liquidation
+21st century operations, bankruptcy, and liquidation

 The still preserved but now dormant steel stacks of Bethlehem Steel at the company's manufacturing headquarters in Bethlehem.
 In 2007, much of the former headquarters was acquired by Sands Bethworks, a casino later sold and renamed Wind Creek Bethlehem.

 In 2001, Bethlehem Steel filed for bankruptcy, becoming the 25th American steelmaking company in the span of four years between 1998 and 2001 to file for bankruptcy protection.
 In 2003, the company was dissolved and liquidated with its remaining assets, including six plants, acquired by the International Steel Group.
 International Steel Group, in turn, was acquired by Mittal Steel in 2005, which then merged with Arcelor to become ArcelorMittal in 2006.

 Despite closing its local operations, Bethlehem Steel tried to reduce the significant economic and social impact on Bethlehem and the Lehigh Valley area, announcing plans to revitalize the south side of Bethlehem where its headquarters and primary plant had existed since the mid-19th century.
 The company hired consultants to develop conceptual plans on the reuse of the massive property, and a consensus emerged to rename the 163 acre site Bethlehem Works and to use the land for cultural, recreational, educational, entertainment, and retail development.
 The National Museum of Industrial History, in association with the Smithsonian Institution and the Bethlehem Commerce Center, consisting of 1,600 acre of prime industrial property in Bethlehem would be erected on the site along with a casino and a large retail and entertainment complex.